JamieTinker/BlackJack-Console-Applicaton/README.md

  - blackjack game class (blackjack.h).

 ToDo:
+ - Finish the Split function and add required functionality for payouts in handOver function
  - Add a card counting feature that keeps track of the running count of the shoe.
  - Add a feature that will give win probability based on player decisons.
 For instance, after the initial cards are delt, if the player has enabled this feature, there will be a percentage displayed of how likely it is that the player will win if he/she hits, stands, doubles, splits, etc.